eda-ricercatore/gulyas-scripts/notes/skill-set.md

 		* Architect embedded systems and implement design best practices
 		* Review hardware designs and conduct regular evaluation and tests of system functionality
 		* Coach, mentor and develop software team members
-		* Bachelor’s Degree in Computer Engineering, Electrical Engineering or related field required, Master’s Degree preferred
+		* Bachelor's Degree in Computer Engineering, Electrical Engineering or related field required, Master's Degree preferred
-		* 5+ years’ experience designing and developing real-time embedded products
+		* 5+ years' experience designing and developing real-time embedded products
-		* Experience as a technical lead and subject matter expert on embedded systems; able to galvanize the team’s cumulative efforts through to product delivery
+		* Experience as a technical lead and subject matter expert on embedded systems; able to galvanize the team's cumulative efforts through to product delivery
 		* Able to function as a mentor and coach sharing best practices across the team
 		* Expertise in systems architecture
 		* Strong Linux background preferably in real time applications; proven experience in development on ARM